Autumn Lawn Care Summary

-To get the best result, a half moon edger should do the trick; you’ll be able to shave uneven areas before laying down fresh turf.
-Just make sure that you fully aerate the lawn as well.
-Any dips in the lawn, for example around steps or football goal posts will need to be filled in and built up.
-This can be done using a good quality weed free top soil and either seeded or turf laid over the top.
-Remember, this will need to be done before the weather turns too cold and icy.
+Ensure that you fully aerate the lawn as well.
+Fill in any dips in the lawn, such as around steps or football goal posts, with good quality weed-free topsoil and either seeded or turf laid over the top.
+This should be done before the weather turns too cold and icy.

 Feeding The Lawn in Autumn

-Do I need to fertilise my lawn in autumn?
+When is the best time to fertilise my lawn in the autumn?

 The best time to fertilise your lawn in the autumn is during the early part of the season, around mid-September to mid-October.
 This will give the grass enough nutrients to grow and stay healthy during the winter months.
 It is important to choose a fertiliser that is specifically designed for autumn use, as these contain the right balance of nutrients to support the grass during this time.